 speaker

 Conference Operator

-Thanks.
-Your next question is from the line of Dylan Burzynski with Green Street.
+Your next question is from the line of Dylan Brzezinski with Green Street.
 You may proceed.

 speaker

-Afternoon guys.
+Good afternoon, guys.
 Thanks for taking the question.
-Just wanting to touch on, on the leasing pipeline.
-I think you guys commented in the press release that it's called a little over 2 million square feet, which is generally in line with where it's been really throughout 2024.
-So just trying to sort of square, you know, the leasing pipeline comments with some of your remarks around a recovery and sort of leasing demand from tech.
-Um, is there something we're sort of missing?
-Cause it doesn't seem like according to the, you know, the leasing down during the quarter, combining that with you comments on the leasing pipeline, that things are improving all too much.
-So just want to hear your thoughts on that and then sort of anything we might be missing.
-Well, Dylan, let me start
+Just wanting to sort of touch on the leasing pipeline.
+I think you guys commented in the press release that it's caught a little over 2 million square feet, which is generally in line with where it's been really throughout 2024.
+So just trying to sort of square the leasing pipeline comments with some of your remarks around recovery and sort of leasing demand from tech.
+Is there something we're sort of missing?
+Because it doesn't seem like, according to the leasing down here in the quarter, combining that with your comments around the leasing pipeline, that things are improving all too much.
+So I just want to hear your thoughts on that and then sort of anything we might be missing.

+speaker